 After making the switch to Ford Racing in 2010, Richard Petty Motorsports again fielded four teams.
 Capturing five pole positions and 11 top-five finishes as an organization that year, the RPM teams made their presences known throughout the season.
 The team also moved away from Statesville, N.C. to their current location in Concord, N.C.

-With a new ownership group in place for 2011, one that enabled Petty to regain ownership of the team, Petty now leads a two-car NASCAR Sprint Cup team and a Nationwide Series team with drivers Marcos Ambrose, Aric Almirola and Michael Annett.
-Over the past two seasons, the team has earned two wins, 34 top-10 and 10 top-five finishes.
-The team has also earned three poles.
+With a new ownership group in place for 2011, one that enabled Petty to regain ownership of the team, Petty now leads a two-car NASCAR Sprint Cup team and a Nationwide Series team with drivers Marcos Ambrose, Aric Almirola and Dakoda Armstrong.
+Over the past three seasons, the team earned two wins, four poles, 11 top-five and 46 top-10 finishes in the Sprint Cup Series.
+The team has also earned one win, eight top-five and 25 top-10 finishes in the Nationwide Series.
 Petty has continued to lead the way for success for his race team.